 4. Your parent's readiness to sell.
 The home still belongs to mom or dad.
 They may need time to give up their home mentally, which is where renting out could help the process.
 Often there just is no choice in the matter.

 I have always been involved in the service of helping people.
-I've worked in the wedding business, planned corporate events, planned personal events, school events, joined our daugher's school council....
+I have owned a wedding business, planned corporate events, planned personal events, school events, joined our daugher's school council, an....